An adult American Toad from Coffey County, Kansas (iNat: 44451757). Image by iNat user Isaac Fox (@i_fox).

 Remarks:

-Based on a captive specimen, Snider and Bowler (1992) reported a maximum longevity for this toad of four years, eight months, and 25 days.
+Snider and Bowler (1992) reported a captive longevity record of four years, eight months, and 25 days for this species.

 Bibliography: